brianlimkc/Portfolio_Prophet/README.md

-# Project 4 - Portfolio Prophet
+# Portfolio Prophet (Group Project)

 ## Description

 A fully responsive stock portfolio tracking and forecast app, which leverages Facebook Prophet to provide basic forecasts of whether you should hold, buy or sell a stock.

-Link to the repo for the front end here -
+Link to the repo for the front end here - https://github.com/brianlimkc/Portfolio_Prophet_FrontEnd

 Try it out here - https://portfolio-prophet.herokuapp.com/